 The most important part of any marketing plan is the strategy behind it.
-Take the time to think through and document your strategy and your marketing plan will be much easier to prepare.
 To help you along, we’ve created a Marketing Plan Template to use as a starting point.
 Among other important information, your marketing strategy document should contain:

 The success of your marketing plan will depend heavily on these components, so take the time to formalize your strategy if you’ve not yet done so.

 Once your strategy is set, it’s time to create your marketing plan.
 A marketing plan is essentially the tactics you’ll use to execute your marketing strategy to achieve your objectives during a set period of time (typically a year).
 It will contain your objectives and method of measurement, tactics and the timing of those tactics, and your budget.

 Objectives and Measurement